yireo/yireo-slides/slides/mucnl/intro2.md

 # Sessions

-~ Take notes of sessions & send them to the team
-~ Keep the unconference rules in mind
+~ Take notes of sessions & send them as PR to the GitHub repo ~ Keep the unconference rules in mind
 ~ You are responsible for time management